JamesPrial/reddit-sentiment-bot/README.md

 # Or
 python src/main.py

+# Analyze only the last run (no fetching; regenerates daily summaries)
+python -m src.main --analyze-last-run

+# Analyze only a specific run ID (no fetching; regenerates daily summaries)
+python -m src.main --analyze-run-id 42

+# Write summary results to a JSON file (summaries only)
+python -m src.main --output-file data/analysis_run_output.json

+# Reset the database (drop + recreate schema, then exit)
+python -m src.main --reset-db
 ```

 The bot will:
-1. Fetch posts from configured subreddits
+1. Fetch posts from configured subreddits (skipped with --analyze-last-run)
-2. Fetch all comments for each post
+2. Fetch all comments for each post (skipped with --analyze-last-run)
-3. Analyze sentiment in batches
+3. Analyze sentiment in batches (always runs)
 4. Store results in database
-5. Generate daily summaries
+5. Generate daily summaries (upserted with --analyze-last-run)
 6. Log progress to console and bot.log
+7. Write analysis JSON to `data/analysis_run_<id>.json` (override with `--output-file`)
+   - Includes full daily summaries only (no per-item details, no keywords)
+8. Optional: `--reset-db` clears all data by recreating schema

 ### Output